System Design Space

 Practical takeaway

-The earlier accessibility, forms, and i18n become part of base primitives and product constraints, the less the frontend pays for rework and the more resilient the interface becomes for new countries, roles, and long-running user workflows.
+The earlier accessibility, forms, and internationalization become part of base primitives and product constraints, the less the frontend pays for rework and the more resilient the interface becomes for new countries, roles, and long-running user workflows.

 Recommendation